 (Notable Jugendstil exterior décor)

-Like Hotel Sacher, Hotel Bristol sits close to the State Opera House at one end of the Kärntner Straße street that quickly turns pedestrianised and leads you down to the cathedral.
-This also takes you past one of our favourite café confectionaries: Sluka.
+Like Hotel Sacher, Hotel Bristol sits opposite the State Opera House.
+You find it at one end of the Kärntner Straße street that quickly turns pedestrianised and leads you down to Vienna’s cathedral.
+This also takes you past one of my favourite café confectioneries: Sluka.